 The Link Info field carries information specific to the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) and 9.4.2.295b.3 (Probe Request variant Multi-Link element)).

+(#5833) The Subelement ID field values for the defined subelements of the Multi-Link element are shown in Table 9-322xx (Optional subelement IDs for Multi-Link element).

+Table 9-322xx—Optional subelement IDs for Multi-Link element